dcarral/microxchg2016-notes/README.md

 ## Microservices <3 Domain Driven Design, why and how?
 (Michael Plöd @bitboss)

+DDD helps us with microservices in four areas:

+- Strategic Design
+- Large Scale Structure
+- (Internal) Building Blocks
+- Destillation

+Let's elaborate each of them throughout the talk.

+- __Strategic Design__ is mainly about the bounded context, but not exclusively.
+It's also about context map and some patterns around these concepts (shared kernel, customer / supplier, conformist, anticorruption layer, separate ways, open / host service, published language).

+  The business domain consists of a bunch of __Bounded Contexts__.
+Each Bounded Context contains models and maybe other contexts.

+  The Bounded Context by itself doesn't deliver an overview of the system.
+By introducing a __Context Map__ we describe the contract between models and contexts.
+The Concept Map is also a great starting point for future transformations.

+  Let's talk about several patterns regarding the interactions between these contexts:

+  - __Shared Kernel__: Two teams share a subset of the domain model including code and maybe the database.
+The shared kernel is often referred to as the core domain.

+  - __Customer / Supplier__: There is a customer / supplier relationship between two teams.
+The downstream team is considered to be the customer, sometimes with veto rights.

+  - __Conformist__: Integration pattern where the downstream team conforms to the model of the upstream team.
+There is no translation of models and no vetoing.
+If the upstream model is a mess, it propagates to the downstream model.

+  - __Anticorruption Layer__: Layer that isolates a client's model from another system's model by translation.
+Very interesting option when you migrate to a microservice architecture (it protects against sheet outside of the system).

+  - __Separate Ways__: There's no connection between the bounded contexts of a system.
+This allows teams to find their own solutions in their domain.
+Of course, this is a very good way to achieve a high dynamic way to achieve deployable-independent artifacts and so on.
+Of course it's difficult to achieve if coming from an existing system.

+  - __Open / Host Service__: Each Bounded Context offers a defined set of services that expose functionality for other systems.
+Any downstream system can then implement their own integration.
+This is especially useful for integration requirements with many other systems.
+This is also a pattern which comes handy when we want to integrate with other systems.

+  - __Published Language__: This one is quite similar to Open / Host Service.
+However it goes as far as to model a Domain as a common language between bounded contexts.

+  (Example of a context map with notation used by Eric Evans in his talks)

+  Convay's Law: these patterns affect teams communication.

+  - Customer / Supplier & Conformist => tightly coupled.
+  - Anticorruption Layer, Separate Ways & Open / Host service => independent teams

+- __Building Blocks__ help designing the internals of bounded contexts.

+  "Personally, I'm a big fan of the Aggregates pattern along with Entities and Value Objects."

+  - __Entities__ represent the core business objects of a bounded context's model.
+Each entity has a constant identity and its own lifecycle.

+  - __Value Objects__ derive their identity from their values.
+They don't have their own lifecycle, they inherit it from entities that are referencing them.
+You should always consider value objects for your domain model.

+    If an object can be considered an entity or a value object always depends on the (bounded) context it resides in.

+  - __Aggregates__ (don't underestimate its power! ;).
+Aggregates group entities.
+The Root Entity is the lead in terms of access to the object graph and lifecycle.

+- __Large scale structure__ helps evolving our Microservice landscapes.
+Here we have 3 patterns which can help us:

+  - __Evolving Order__:

+    - Let large structures evolve, don't overconstrain design principles.
+    - These large structures should be applicable across bounded contexts.
+    - However there should be some practical constraints.

+    Sounds familiar in a microservice environment?
+You should create your microservices in a way that they can evolve.

+  - __Responsibility Layers__: Each of these microservices is structured according to a bounded context.
+Inside these context developers have the chance to use building blocks.
+However we could structure our bounded context according to responsibilities.

+    If you combine this with the idea of the evolving order, you could have different rules for every kind of responsibility.

+    In the DDD book, they have covered responsibility layers mainly for internal structures of bounded contexts.
+However you can go further and apply it to broader contexts.

+  - __System Metaphor__ isn't gonna be covered in this talk, doesn't fit 100% in microservices and we don't have time for it.

+- __Destillation__: Helps extracting microservices out of an existing monolithic application.

+  DDD community suggests to go ahead and __identify the core domain__ in your system.
+The __vision statement__ defines what is in the core domain and what is not in the core domain.
+The nwe create a destillation document, where we describe all the details of the core domain (how it should be extracted).Next step would be to __extract subdomains__.
+Without a clear vision and without a clear knowledge of the business capabilities, we run the risk of not get the bounded contexts right in this place.

+To sum up, I think that DDD & microservices fit perfectly together.

 ## Cloud in your Cloud, how we build DigitalOcean (Matthew Campbell @kanwisher)